Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: mjbrown
+sequence: 5
 ---

-# Get started with Java and Azure Cosmos DB for the developers guide
+# Get started with Java and Azure Cosmos DB

 In this guide, we work with a Spring Boot application that uses Azure Cosmos DB for its data store.
 We'll use Azure Cosmos DB's Core (SQL) API.
 This application takes an opinionated approach to development using Java 11, Spring Data, and reactive development.